Skip to content

 Water Safety Boats

+At Ipswich Junior Sailing safety is our number one priority.
 All on the water activities are patrolled by 5 safety boats operated by a US Sailing Certified Instructor and apprentices.
 These boats consist of a 17’ Bristol Skiff and a 14’ Maritime and three inflatable boats: 16′ Ribcraft, 16′ Zodiac, and 14′ Zodiac.
 The Ipswich Bay Harbormaster also patrols the area.